CartoDB/cartodb/doc/API.md

 ##### IE support

 We have worked hard to support Internet Explorer with CartoDB.js.
-It currently works for version X.X onward.
+It currently works for IE7 through IE10.
 The biggest change you should note is that for the CSS you will need to include an additional IE CSS document we have made available.
 Your <head> tag should now house links to three documents, as follows,

 ``` html
     <link rel="stylesheet" href="http://libs.cartocdn.com/cartodb.js/v2/themes/css/cartodb.css" />